bifurcationkit/BifurcationKitDocs.jl/docs/src/detectionBifurcationPO.md

 The detection is triggered by setting `detectFold = true` in the parameter `::ContinuationPar` passed to `continuation`.
 When a **Fold** is detected on a branch `br`, a point is added to `br.foldpoint` allowing for later refinement using the function `newtonFold`.

-## Hopf bifurcation
+## Neimark-Sacker bifurcation

-The detection of Hopf point is done by analysis of the spectrum of the Jacobian.
+The detection of Neimark-Sacker point is done by analysis of the spectrum of the Jacobian.

 The detection is triggered by setting `detectBifurcation > 1` in the parameter `::ContinuationPar` passed to `continuation`.
+When a **Neimark-Sacker point** is detected, a point is added to `br.specialpoint`.

+## Period-doubling bifurcation

+The detection of Period-doubling point is done by analysis of the spectrum of the Jacobian.

-When a **Hopf point** is detected, a point is added to `br.specialpoint` allowing for later refinement using the function `newtonHopf`.
+The detection is triggered by setting `detectBifurcation > 1` in the parameter `::ContinuationPar` passed to `continuation`.
+When a **Period-doubling point** is detected, a point is added to `br.specialpoint`.